knu/zsh-git-escape-magic/README.md

-If you are a hard-core zsh user that takes extended_glob for granted, you must be annoyed with git's refspec (notation to point a commit, tree, etc.) that goes like HEAD^^ or blahblah~3 because the signs like [^~{}] are globbing meta-characters for zsh that require escaping to be passed through to the git command.
+If you are a hard-core zsh user that takes extended_glob for granted, you must be annoyed with git's refspec (notation to point a commit, tree, etc.) that goes like HEAD^ or blahblah~3 because the signs like [^~{}] are globbing meta-characters for zsh that require escaping to be passed through to the git command.